FREQUENTLY ASKED QUESTIONS

 10. What instruments do you recommend if we want to buy our own ukulele and not order one with the class order?

-Anything less than $70 is not worth spending money on for use in this program.
+Anything less than $70 is not recommended for use in this program.
 Please contact Melanie by email for further questions or recommendations.
 We can help you make a great purchase.
-You will also need to obtain a low 4th string
+We also offer financial assistance to all who may require it.

-Tell them you need a low 4th string for the educational ukulele program at Doane Music School.
+Let them know you need a low 4th string for the educational ukulele program at Doane Music School.
 Melanie Doane’s uke program.
-If the music stores are not up on the various tunings, you need to be very clear with them.
-If in doubt you can ask to purchase a single D’Addario Pro Arte classical nylon core guitar string, NYL026W gauge .026”
+“I need a low 4th string and am looking for a single D’Addario Pro Arte classical nylon core string, NYL026W gauge .026”

 12. Why do I have to obtain a low 4th string before the first class in October?